gvwilson/sensibleadventures/cloudherd/cloudherd.md

 soldiers who had gone with Sergeant Dorbu.
 Then Noxy's mother and Sergeant Dorbu and a light-skinned woman in a spotless unifmr who was almost as wide as she was tall, all three of them wearing expressions that would have frozen a cup of tea in a heartbeat.
-Behind them came Scholar-Candidate Nangyal and Rancid's *tralpa* in her robes and collar, nodding at Nangyal's stream of complaints while ignoring them.
+Behind them Scholar-Candidate Nangyal hurried to keep pace with Rancid's *tralpa* in her robes and collar, barefoot despite the cold, who nodded at Nangyal's stream of complaints while ignoring them.
 And behind them, three more soldiers, their uniforms so clean they almost sparkled, and---

 Noxy's heart dropped into her stomach.
 "Saints," Aft cursed.
 "As if things weren't bad enough."